 Discuss the job duties

 Ask your employer what they are looking for.
 Think you cannot match the expectations, just let them know.
-There will be many other employers who may be looking for you.
+There will be many other employers who may be looking for a domestic helper like you.

 Discuss previous job experiences

 It may happen that you were terminated before.
 Tell the employer about it and explain why you think it didn’t work out.
 If you broke your contract, also explain why.

 Only sign the contract if you are interested

 The employer asks you to sign the domestic helper contract, but you don’t think it will work, just tell them no. Don’t sign the contract if you have no intention to work for them.
 It is bad for your reputation and the employer will be disappointed when they find out.

 The interview is not only for the employer to decide on whether or not they want to hire you, but it is also a time for you to decide whether you like them and the job.
 Don’t settle, but find the right job for you.
 For example, you can ask about the duties, the work schedule, the living arrangement, the rest day arrangement, etc.